liamb0t/nuxt-portfolio/content/blog/bibimhak.md

 Creating materials is just as easy!
 When users create materials, I made it so that users are required to fill out a few fields so that searching for the materials would be a lot easier later.
 Also the hope was that this would lead to less effort having to moderating posts down the line if they didn't meet the formatting standards.
 If a material is a lesson from a textbook for example, users have to enter the grade, lesson and textbook publisher and at least one tag for the kind of material it is.

-Creating the tags for the lesson titles from each textbook as objects in my database was something I thought was going to be super tedious at first because I had to get all the titles from each text book.
+Creating the tags for the lesson titles from each textbook as objects in my database was something I thought was going to be super tedious at first because I had to get all the lesson titles from each text book.
 And there are a lot.
-Since there is elementary school, middle school and high school, (10 grades in total, English is taught from grade 3), with multiple textbooks depending on the school (elementary school has about 6 different English textbooks, middle school has 11 when I counted) with about 8-14 lessons per textbook depending on the textbook, it was a lot.
+Since there is elementary school, middle school and high school, (10 grades in total, English is taught from grade 3), with multiple textbooks depending on the level (elementary school uses about 6 different English textbooks, middle school uses 11 when I counted) with about 8-14 lessons per textbook depending on the textbook, it was a lot.
 But it turnred out to actually be really fun because I used the power of ChatGPT to do all the input parsing for me!
 Hehe.

 Since all the textbook titles and lessons were already listed on another website, all I had to was copy those into a file (luckily they were easily copyable) and then let ChatGPT do its magic.
 Sometimes ChatGPT can be hit or miss depending on the complexity of the task you ask it to perform, but I've found things like input parsing, formatting data structures and creating complex SQL database queries to be super useful!
 And in this case it certainly was!